Bojan Bogdanovic scores 26 points, Jazz rout Kings 113-81

 Sacramento coach Luke Walton pulled all of his starters at once with 8:39 remaining in the third quarter after the Kings fell behind by 32 points.
 Only Dwayne Dedmon returned in the fourth quarter.

+“There really wasn’t much to be discussed,” forward Harrison Barnes said.
+“We weren’t getting it done with the energy and effort starting off the game in that third quarter, so he made the decision to pull us.”

-Bojan Bogdanovic, who missed a game due to an ankle injury, was a game-time decision.
-Once he hit the court, he wasted no time torching Sacramento’s defense.
+Once Bojan Bogdanovic hit the court, he wasted no time torching Sacramento’s defense.
 He scored three straight baskets to ignite a 16-2 run in the first quarter.
-He punctuated the run with his first 3-point basket, giving the Jazz an 18-8 lead.
+Then Bogdanovic punctuated the run with his first 3-point basket, giving the Jazz an 18-8 lead.

+“He might need to take a couple of more games off if he’s gonna come back like that every time,” Conley said.
+“He’s a big piece and when he’s hot, he’s hot.
+We kept finding him.
+Guys were being unselfish and finding the hot hand.”

 Sacramento cut the deficit to five points on four occasions during the quarter — the final time on Nemanja Bjelica’s layup that made it 28-23.
 The Jazz offense smothered the Kings after that and steadily pulled away.